nickmalleson/leeds-quant-crim/people.md

 Main interests:

-  - Alcohol-related violence
+ - Alcohol, crime and violence
-  - Riots
+ - Riots and disorder
-  - Quantitative and qualitative methods
+ - Quantitative and secondary analysis of criminal justice data

 ***